 - Leverage the Handshake Community for insights and tips

-Why: Employers cannot post a job to a school unless their company has been approved to post jobs there.
-However, once your school approves a company, all staff who are connected to the account can request to post a position.
+Why: Employers can post jobs to your school in order to be approved by your school.
+Once your school approves a New Employers' job posting, all staff who are connected to the account can request to post another position.

 The time that you invest in vetting the company now, allows you to quickly scan and approve postings down the road.